 |26 June 2021||On Sale|

-Pull together a team of four fearless challengers and join us on Saturday 26th June 2021 for our epic, three-activity team event.
+Pull together a team of four fearless challengers and join us next summer for our epic, three-activity team event.

 Experience the beautiful Snowdonia National Park on this amazing one-day team event, cycling 40 miles, summitting Snowdon and canoeing Llyn Gwynant.